Assault

 Misdemeanor assault

 Under N.Y.
-Penal Law § 120.00, you commit misdemeanor assault (also known as Third Degree Assault) by recklessly or intentionally causing physical injury to someone else.
+Penal Law § 120.00, you commit misdemeanor assault (also known as Third Degree Assault) when you recklessly or intentionally cause physical injury to someone else.
 The charge can still apply even if the injury was due to criminal negligence instead of actual malice if a deadly weapon was used.

-This category of assault is a Class A misdemeanor punishable by up to one year in jail, a $1,000 fine, and/or three-years probation.
+This category of assault is a Class A misdemeanor punishable by up to one year in jail, a fine, and/or three years probation.

 Felony assault